kj3moraes/kj3moraes/README.md

 I am Keane Moraes.
 I am a 1B university student studying Computer Science at the University of Waterloo.
 I am extremely interested in cryptography, quantum computing and information security.
 Recently, I have taken to learning information theory and have delved into Shannon's work.
 I aspire to do reasearch at the intersection of these fields and I am particularly passionate about studying post-quantum cryptography

-- 🔭 I’m currently working on my cryptography and quantum computing repositories.
+- 🔭 I’m currently working on my cryptography and Jetbrains academy repositories.
 - 💻 My recent coding adventures are in :
   * Java through Jetbrains Academy Java Developer Track
   * Ethical hacking through TryHackMe's Offensive Pentesting Learning Path
   * Modern Cryptography through Cryptohack and Cryptopals learning modules.
-I am also sharpening my math and science skills through Brilliant.org
+  * Sharpening my math and science skills through Brilliant.org
 - 🌱 I’m currently picking up pentesting skills on TryHackMe's learning path.
-I will be taking Coursera's Cryptography and Information Theory Specialization for Intermediate Learners.
+I will be taking Coursera's Cryptography and Information Theory Specialization for Intermediate Learners by the Uniceristy of Colorado Boulder.
 I am very excited to study about these fields in more detail.
-- 👯 I’m looking to collaborate on building secure and reliable systems.
-I wish to learn more about secure deployable APIs
+- 👯 I’m looking to collaborate on building secure and reliable APIs.
 - 🤔 I’m looking for help with learning information theory and quantum information processing.